Possible breakup of the polar vortex

 The term "Sudden stratospheric warming" has gained popularity in recent years, but understanding its meaning can be complicated.
 It is important to recognize that the atmosphere is composed of several layers, each of which operates according to its own unique principles.
 Consequently, they function independently and exhibit different behaviors.

-In the phenomenon known as "stratospheric flashes" rapid warming of the troposphere occurs, causing an intrusion into the stratosphere and a significant disturbance in the high-altitude circulation.
+In this particular scenario, the air circulation patterns in the troposphere (the layer closest to the surface) and the stratosphere (the layer directly above it) are interconnected, but crucially, they operate independently.
+In the phenomenon known as "stratospheric flares," rapid warming of the troposphere occurs, causing an intrusion into the stratosphere and a significant disturbance in the high-altitude circulation.
 This disruption results in a complete reversal of normal conditions for a short period of time.

 Polar vortex breakdown